Proportional ranked choice votingMore voter choice, proportional results

-PR-STV is used nationally in Ireland, in the Australian Capital Territory and Tasmania, and in Scotland for local elections.
-PR-STV was used to elect provincial MLAs in Winnipeg, Calgary and Edmonton for 30 years.
+Proportional ranked choice voting is used nationally in Ireland, in the Australian Capital Territory and Tasmania, and in Scotland for local elections.
+It was recently adopted municipally in Portland, Oregon.
+Proportional ranked choice voting was used to elect provincial MLAs in Winnipeg, Calgary and Edmonton for 30 years.
 It is the original proportional representation system.

 How it Works

-Voting is simple.
-Rank candidates as few or as many candidates as you want in any order you like.
+For voters, using proportional ranked choice is simple.
+Rank candidates (as few or as many as you want) in any order you like.
 You can rank across party lines.

-Counting the ballots is more complex than first-past-the-post, because voters preferences are taken into account to ensure that the MPs elected to represent the local area reflect the preferences voters marked on their ballots.
+Counting the ballots is more complex than first-past-the-post, because voters’ preferences are taken into account.
+This ensures that the MPs elected reflect the rankings that local voters marked on their ballots.

-There are many excellent videos on STV counting on our youtube channel in the systems playlist.
+There are many excellent videos on PR-STV counting on our youtube channel in the systems playlist.
 To get the basic idea of how the ballots are counted, we recommend this short video.